 One, if possible from two nominees, one of whom shall be submitted by the Massachusetts State Chapter of the American Institute of Architects and one of whom shall be submitted by the Boston Society of Landscape Architects.

 Two additional members without designation.

-One or more of the foregoing shall be, if possible, a resident of the area or areas included in the Groton Historic Districts.
+One or more of the foregoing shall, if possible, be a resident of the area or areas included in the Groton Historic Districts.

-§ 153-4 Powers and duties of Commission.
+Section 153-4 Powers and Duties of Commission